1) What maps are being updated?

 The draft and preliminary floodplain maps are available here

-The current maps are out of date.
-The data used to draw current floodplain maps was collected from 1997 to 1999.
+The maps approved in 2000 are out of date.
+The data used to draw the 2000 floodplain maps was collected from 1997 to 1999.
 Since then, flood risks have changed due to urban growth, natural forces such as changes in climate, and storm water projects to improve drainage and temporarily hold some floodwater.